KxSystems/docs/docs/kb/http.md

 ### Authentication / Authorization

 Client requests can be authenticated/authorized using [.z.ac](../ref/dotz.md#zac-http-auth).
-This allows kdb+ to be customised with a variety of mechanisms for securing HTTP requests  e.g. LDAP, OAuth2, OpenID Connect, etc.
+This allows kdb+ to be customized with a variety of mechanisms for securing HTTP requests  e.g. LDAP, OAuth2, OpenID Connect, etc.

 ### Request Handling